-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 This diet supplement contains a unique combination of four ingredients that are proven in documented clinical studies to help enhance metabolism and improve fat loss results.
 No one is talking about harmful side effects, but dieter are seeing significant results.

 Also, the company at the heart of Leptigen is so confident in their formula that they’re offering a Special Trial Offer, which is a good sign.

 Previous BioTrust Low Carb Protein Review (Updated January 16, 2014):